anonymous202511/pemi/apps/README.md

 ### 2. RTC Frames

 We implement dummy media servers and clients using quiche to transmit frames at 30 fps and 3000 kbps.
-The server generates and sends one frame every 33 ms.
+The server generates and sends one frame every 33 ms. Each frame is transmitted over a newly created stream.

+Other transmission strategies are possible but not explored in this work, such as using a single stream for all frames, grouping multiple frames per stream (e.g., opening a new group for each key frame), or incorporating mechanisms that drop or skip older frames.
+These alternatives are outside the scope of this study.

 ## quinn-based Applications